wandercn/wandercn/README.md

   </a>
 </p>

-- 🔭 I’m currently working on `Go` `Rust`
+- 🔭 I’m currently working on `Go` `Rust`.
-- 🌱 I’m currently learning `C` `Rust`
+- 🌱 I’m currently learning `C` `Rust`.
-- 👯 I’m looking to collaborate on open source projects I am interested in
+- 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for help with developing a web framework
+- 🤔 I’m looking for help with developing a web framework.
 - 💬 Ask me about: How to build your own domain name e-mail system.
 - 📫 How to reach me: wander@ffactory.org
 - 😄 Pronouns: Chives who lost money in the stock market.
 Logic programmer, is most programmers can not escape the fate of the programmer.
 - ⚡ Fun fact: Young people have to think about how to get rich, don't manage money because you have too little capital.

 ### WebSite